andot/hprose/README.md

     * AAuto Quicker
     * ...

-Through *Oh*, You can conveniently and efficiently intercommunicate between those programming languages.
+Through *Hprose*, You can conveniently and efficiently intercommunicate between those programming languages.

 License
 -------

-*Oh* is free software, available with full source. it released under the MIT License for non-commercial software.
-Commercial licenses are available for customers who wish to use *Hprose* for commercial software.
+*Hprose* is free software, available with full source. it released under the MIT License for non-commercial software.
+Commercial licenses are also available for customers who wish to use *Hprose* for commercial software.